Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Sick, long-term, long-term leave

-- Vocational Training Leave
+- Vocational training leave

 - Leave for validation of experience

-- Skill Check Leave
+- Skills Check Leave

-- Union Training Leave
+- Family Solidarity Leave

-- Parental presence leave
+- Parental leave

-- Caregiver Leave
+- Caregiver leave

-- Representation Leave
+- Representation leave

-Trainee Officer
+Trainee official

-The period of maternity leave beyond 1/10me of the duration of the internship extends your internship without changing the effective date of your tenure.
+The period of maternity leave beyond 1/10me the duration of the internship extends your internship without changing the effective date of your tenure.

 Example :

-one-year probationary staff member of theto May 2021 to 30 April 2022 is placed on maternity leave for 16 weeks (112 days).
-His internship is extended by 76 days (112 - 36) until 15 July 2022.
-However, the decision on tenure which can only take place from 16 July 2022 takes effect on 30 April 2022.
+an official on a one-year probationary period on 1er May 2021 to April 30, 2022 is placed on maternity leave for 16 weeks (112 days).
+His internship is extended by 76 days (112 - 36) until July 15, 2022.
+However, the establishment decision, which may only take effect from 16 July 2022, shall take effect on 30 April 2022.

-Part-time public servant
+Part-time civil servant

-End of Leave
+End of leave

-Who is concerned?
+Who is involved?

 How long is the leave?